Sound character of the violin - Philipp Dangas

 It can be seen that the deviations vary from instrument to instrument.
 The mentioned "objective" levels of intensity piano pianissimo [ppp]= 40 decibels [dB], p=60 decibels [dB] etc. enable the composer to predict the dynamic effects of different instruments that are sounding simultaneously.

-The achievable dynamic range of the violin/viola 22-30 decibels [dB]
+Table summary of the dynamic range of the violin/viola